 I saw many videos on the news that recorded Wuhan during their most difficult time.
 Honestly, I was shocked and started to believe horror movies couldn’t be more relatable, especially compared to what we are suffering with at the moment.
 Two videos really hit me: one where a girl was chasing an ambulance, crying and yelling that she did not have her mother anymore; an old man who kneeled in front of a doctor and begged the doctor to save his daughter’s life.

 What I am trying to say is, don’t panic.
 New cases from the media doesn’t mean death.
 People can still recover.
 The government is actually doing something.
 Don’t put your soul in those negative news sites.
 Things are getting better and better, so don’t panic.Rebecca

 After I came back from Korea, I was quarantined for 14 days at a hotel.
-This was my first time to live in a closed space alone for such a long time.
-I felt really lonely at first and even felt scared at night, but soon I started to enjoy the time of myself, and valued the space of myself.
+This was my first time staying in a closed space alone for such a long time.
+I felt lonely at first and even scared at night, but soon I started to enjoy the time of myself, and valued the space of myself.
 I thought about my future and also reflected on myself for a long time.
 It was really a meaningful experience for me.Hilbert

 My friend Samantha, Candice, and I all made delicious food at home.
 We share pictures with each other on WeChat.
 Every once in a while, we have a video chat, making fun of each other.

 “Samantha, your cooking looks so ugly.
 Will it really taste good?”

 “Oh, Serena, your stuff doesn’t look too good either.”